Jules478/philosophers_Tester/README.md

 Simply drop the shell script file wherever your philo executable is and run it.
 The tester will create the files it requires and cleans them up when it is finished.
 A trace file is produced during the test and any test failures will have their input and a brief explanation of what caused the failure sent to the trace.
 This file will not be overwritten on subsequent runs so a constant log of issues is kept.

 > [!NOTE]
+> Some tests may take a while to complete.
+There is a built-in feature to detect potential infinite loops within the program.
+A test should hang for no longer than 20 seconds.

+> [!NOTE]
+> Due to the inherent issues arising from multithreading, some tests may fail in one run of the tester while passing in other runs.
+If a test fails it is advised to run the tester again to see if the same failure persists.
+Avoid performing other tasks while the tester is running to get the most consistent results.

+> [!NOTE]
 > This tester is not a definitive guide on the functionality of philosophers.
 This is only my own personal tests.
 There may be edge cases that are not considered here.
 This tester should be used as a tool and not a replacement for a full evaluation.